tonyruizo/tonyruizo/README.md

 <p>Hello, my name is Tony Ruiz.</p>

 ## A little about me
-<p>I’m interested in Web Development, Software Development, and Machine Learning.</p>
+<p>I’m interested in Web Development, Software Development.</p>
 <p>I've enrolled in Meta Front-End Developer Professional Certificate @ Coursera offered by <a href="https://www.coursera.org/professional-certificates/meta-front-end-developer#about">Meta staff</a>.
 I've placed my work for this Meta course inside my Github Organization.
-Click <a href="https://github.com/truizormeno-coursera-meta">here</a> to view repos.</p>
+Click <a href="https://github.com/tonyruizo-meta-coursera">here</a> to view repos.</p>
 <p>Also, currently enrolled in a Computer Science Engineering AA Pathway @ <a href="https://www.hccfl.edu/">HCC</a>.</p>

 ## How to reach me